Print friendly version

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Alpha-Thalassemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Human Genome Research Institute's (NHGRI) mission encompasses a broad range of studies aimed at understanding the structure and function of the human genome and its role in health and disease.
 Click on the link to view the information page on this topic.